yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     az account list --output table
     ```

-3. In the output table, locate the subscription you are using for this hands-on lab, and copy the SubscriptionId value into a text editor, such as Notepad, for use below.
+3. In the output table, locate the subscription you are using for this hands-on lab.
+Copy the SubscriptionId value and use it to replace `<your-subscription-id>` in the command below.
+Run the completed command at the CLI command prompt.

-4. Next, enter the following `az ad sp create-for-rbac` command at the Cloud Shell prompt, replacing `{SubscriptionID}` with the value you copied above and `{ResourceGroupName}` with the name of your **hands-on-lab-SUFFIX** resource group, and then press `Enter` to run the command.

     ```powershell
+    $subscriptionId = "<your-subscription-id>"
+    ```

+4. Next, enter the following `az ad sp create-for-rbac` command at the Cloud Shell prompt and then press `Enter` to run the command.

+    ```powershell
-    az ad sp create-for-rbac -n "tailspin-toys" --role owner --scopes subscriptions/{SubscriptionID}/resourceGroups/{ResourceGroupName}
+    az ad sp create-for-rbac -n "tailspin-toys" --role owner --scopes subscriptions/$subscriptionId}/resourceGroups/$resourceGroup
     ```

     ![The az ad sp create-for-rbac command is entered into the Cloud Shell, and the output of the command is displayed.](media/azure-cli-create-sp.png "Azure CLI")